 Ben Barnes The Chronicles of Narnia: Prince Caspian movie image: Walt Disney Studios.

-“Latest Indiana Jones Movie Box Office: Steven Spielberg Blockbuster Fails to Break Memorial Day Record” last updated in October 2022.
+“Latest Indiana Jones Movie Box Office: No Memorial Day Record” last updated in July 2023.